Sandra Knapp: Scientific outreach

 In October 1999, Knapp discussed her book Footsteps in the Forest: Alfred Wallace in the Amazon on the BBC World Service's Science in Action.
 Knapp was an interviewed guest on BBC Radio 3's Night Waves in July 2013 in a segment about Alfred Russel Wallace.
 She appeared on the BBC Radio 4 programme In Our Time in May 2014 to explain photosynthesis.
 In October 2014 Knapp was a guest on BBC Radio 4's The Museum of Curiosity.
 Her hypothetical donation to this fictional museum was the South American freeze-dried potato product Chuño.
 A year later, in Natural History Heroes, a series collaborating between Radio 4 and the Natural History Museum, London she chose "Miss – not Dr – Alice Eastwood" as her hero.
 In July 2017, Knapp was a guest on the BBC World Service's The Forum, where she discussed Carl Linnaeus.
 In October 2019 Knapp appeared on In Our Time, this time to talk about hybrids.

 Honours and awards

 In 2016 she was awarded, jointly with Georgina Mace, the Linnean Medal of the Linnean Society.
 In 2009 she was presented with the Peter Raven Outreach Award for public engagement with science by the American Society of Plant Taxonomists and the UK National Biodiversity Network's John Burnett Medal.
-The University College London and Stockholm University have both awarded Knapp with honorary professorships.
+University College London and Stockholm University have both awarded Knapp with honorary professorships.
 In 2022 she was awarded the David Fairchild Medal for Plant Exploration by the United States National Tropical Botanic Garden.
 Also in 2022 Knapp was elected as a Fellow of the Royal Society.

 Knapp was appointed Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for services to botany and the public understanding of science.
+In 2023 Knapp was awarded the Engler Medal in Gold by the International Association for Plant Taxonomy in recognition for her outstanding lifetime contribution to taxonomy and systematics of plants, algae, or fungi.
+This award will be presented in July 2024 at the International Botanical Congress.